On this page

 Note: This document is written for Okta Classic Engine.
 If you are using Okta Identity Engine, contact your Okta account team for guidance or ask on our forum.
 See Identify your Okta solution to determine your Okta version.

 An Identity Provider (IdP) is a service that stores and manages digital identities.
 Okta is an IdP service that stores and verifies user identities.
-Okta provides a federated sign-in service so that a user can access multiple applications with a single set of sign-in credentials.
-A session is a group of user interactions with a resource, such as an IdP service or an application (app), for a given amount of time.
-When you use Okta as your IdP, there are two types of sessions that you need to consider for managing the user experience—the IdP session and the application session.
+Okta provides a federated sign-in service so that a user can access multiple apps with a single set of sign-in credentials.
+A session is a group of user interactions with a resource, such as an IdP service or an app, for a given amount of time.
+When you use Okta as your IdP, there are two types of sessions that you need to consider for managing the user experience: the IdP session and the app session.

 IdP session